 NOTE: According to Genworth, “Effective March 7, 2016, Genworth is suspending new sales of all traditional life insurance and traditional fixed annuity products, including Total Living Coverage®.
 Our decision to suspend new sales of these products in no way diminishes our commitment to providing service to our existing 2.8 million life and annuity policy and contract holders and their beneficiaries.”

-In the financial world, even though a company is relatively new on paper, it may not be the case in reality.
-In the case of Genworth and its life insurance division, the name is newer, but the history and business behind the name isn’t.
+In the case of Genworth and its life insurance division, the name is newer, but the history and business behind the name aren’t.

 Our Genworth Life Insurance Company Review